Minimum degrees for powers of paths and cycles: Introduction

 The study of conditions on vertex degrees in a host graph $G$ for the appearance of a target graph $H$ is a major theme in extremal graph theory.
 A classical result in this area is the following theorem of Dirac about the existence of a Hamiltonian cycle.

 \begin{theorem}[Dirac~\cite{Dirac}] Every graph on $n\geq3$ vertices with minimum degree at least $\frac{n}{2}$ has a Hamiltonian cycle. \end{theorem}

-The $k^{th}$ power of a graph $G$, denoted by $G^k$, is obtained from $G$ by joining every pair of vertices at distance at most $k$.
+We write $C_{\ell}$ (resp.\ $P_{\ell}$) for a cycle (resp.\ path) of \emph{length} $\ell$, that is, a cycle (resp.\ path) on $\ell$ vertices.
+The $k$th power of a graph $G$, denoted by $G^k$, is obtained from $G$ by joining every pair of vertices at distance at most $k$.
 In 1962, P\'osa conjectured an analogue of Dirac's theorem for the containment of the square of a Hamiltonian cycle.
 This conjecture was extended in 1974 by Seymour to general powers of a Hamiltonian cycle.